oracle-livelabs/goldengate/heatwave-postgres/extract/extract.md

     The credential appears in the Credentials list.

-## Task 4: Create the Distribution Path for the Initial Load Extract
+## Task 4: Create the Distribution Path for the Change Data Capture Extract

 1. In the source MySQL OCI GoldenGate deployment console, click **Distribution Service**.